platonic-io/detsys-testkit/demo/slides.md

 * Ephemeral

-  - Can't test performance over time;
+  - Hard to test performance over time;
-  - Can't test upgrades, or backup and restore;
+  - Hard to test upgrades, or backup and restore;

 * Language specific